 You might have a single room in the hospital ward to help protect you from infection.
 You stay in the single room until your bone marrow has started to make blood cells again and your blood counts have come up.
 This can take a few weeks.

-You need to wash often and keep very clean.
-You also need to follow a special diet including foods that are not likely to give you an infection.
+You might need to follow a special diet including foods that are unlikely to give you an infection.

 Some people become outpatients straight after their stem cell transplant.
 You need to attend the hospital daily for blood tests and treatment.
 But you only have to stay in hospital if you develop complications.
 Outpatient transplant treatment is becoming more common.

 Staying in a single room in hospital can feel lonely.
 Some people find it frightening.
 It can help to talk to the nurses about your worries.
 They can reassure you.

 Taking in some of your personal things can make the room feel more homely.
 Books and photos can brighten it up.
 You can also take in a laptop, tablet, mobile and music.
 This can help the time to pass and you can keep in touch with friends and family.

 The side effects of having a stem cell transplant are caused by high dose treatment and radiotherapy.
 These treatments lower the number of the different blood cells.
 Side effects include: